Skip to main content

 Hired and non-owned auto

-If an employee uses a personal truck to pick up materials, visit a second job, or run a work errand, the business can still get pulled into the claim.
-Hired and non-owned auto helps close that gap.
+If an employee uses a personal truck to pick up materials, visit a second job, or run a work errand, ask how the business's liability is handled.
+Hired and non-owned auto may address covered use of vehicles the business does not own.

 A Common Ocala Contractor Scenario

-Need real commercial auto numbers for your Ocala contracting business?
-We quote contractor vehicles every day and can compare options fast.
+Need real commercial auto numbers for your contracting business?
+Upload the vehicle schedule, driver list, current policy, trailer notes, and contract requirements so we can compare options faster.

-Commercial auto protects the vehicle exposure, but it does not automatically cover every tool, trailer, contract obligation, or job-site risk surrounding that vehicle.
-Contractors get burned when they assume one policy handles the whole operation.
+Commercial auto does not automatically address every tool, trailer, contract obligation, or job-site risk surrounding the vehicle.
+Compare each item against the policy form and the rest of the contractor program.

-For many Marion County contractors, the real package includes commercial auto, general liability, workers comp when required, and tools/equipment coverage.
-A cheap standalone auto quote can still leave the operation exposed.
+For many Marion County contractors, the package includes commercial auto, general liability, workers comp when required, and tools or equipment coverage.
+Compare the standalone auto price with the rest of the contractor operation and contract requirements.

-For broader protection planning, see our contractor insurance page, our commercial auto overview, and our business insurance coverage options.
+For broader protection planning, see our statewide contractor commercial auto page, our contractor insurance hub, and our commercial auto overview.

 What Commercial Auto Insurance Costs for Contractors in Ocala FL